OmarKhalil401/Serverless-Notification-Sending-Application/2-SES/README.md

 The first step is to create a Lambda function capable of sending to SES the instruction to send an email.

-When writing an email, there are three fields that must be filled in:
+When writing an email, three fields must be filled in:
 - the sender's email address
 - The content of the message
 - the recipient's email address

-The sender's email address is automaticly filled in, and the two other fields will be filled in from the website hosted on S3.
+The sender's email address is automatically filled in, and the two other fields will be filled in from the website hosted on S3.

-It is therefore necessary to create a Lambda function capable of retrieving the content of the message and the address of the recipient as an event, and to add them to the instruction sent to SES.
+It is therefore necessary to create a Lambda function capable of retrieving the content of the message and the address of the recipient as an event and adding them to the instruction sent to SES.

 #### Prerequisites before starting

-What you should know before using SES is that the service can send emails only from verified email adresses and to verified email addresses.
+What you should know before using SES is that the service can send emails only from verified email addresses and to verified email addresses.
 For this project, two addresses will be verified: a source email address and a destination email address.

 To do this, go to SES, and select **Create Identity**:

 ![SES Create Identity](images/create-identity.png ':size=500')

 Select **Email address** as **Identity type** and fill in the "email address" field with the address that will serve as the source email address.
-For this example, the source email address is *cif-source<span>@yopmail.com*:

 ![Create Source Email Address](images/source-email.png ':size=600')